ArthurBandaryk/LestaGamesCourse/arcanoid/readme.md

 ### Using MSVC

-First of all clone [`this`](https://github.com/ArthurBandaryk/LestaGamesCourse) repo:
+1. First of all clone [`this`](https://github.com/ArthurBandaryk/LestaGamesCourse) repo:

 ```
 git clone --recurse-submodules https://github.com/ArthurBandaryk/LestaGamesCourse.git

 ```

-Then you can open arcanoid folder with Microsoft Visual Studio:
+2. Then you can open arcanoid folder with Microsoft Visual Studio:

 ![Open with MSVC](help-imgs/open.png)

+3. Set the workspace root to `arcanoid/CMakeLists.txt` file.

-After that you should press `CTRL + S` on the root `CMakeLists.txt` (arcanoid/CMakeLists.txt) to generate build files.
+4. After that you should press `CTRL + S` on the root `CMakeLists.txt` (arcanoid/CMakeLists.txt) to generate build files.

-Then just press `Build` button:
+5. Then just press `Build` button:

 ![Build with MSVC](help-imgs/build.png)

-Then click `Run` button and enjoy it:)
+6. Then click `Run` button and enjoy it:)